 Circling currents

-There is a huge surface current circling around each of the main ocean basins (North Atlantic, South Atlantic, North Pacific, South Pacific and Indian Oceans).
+There is a huge surface current circling around each of the main ocean basins5 (North Atlantic, South Atlantic, North Pacific, South Pacific and Indian Oceans).
 Different parts of Earth have winds that tend to blow in the same direction most of the time, called prevailing winds.
 These prevailing winds, combined with the expansion of warm water, cause the water to pile up into shallow ‘hills’.
-Gravity pulls water down these hills, but the spin of the Earth causes the water to move around the hill – clockwise in the northern hemisphere, anticlockwise in the southern hemisphere.
+Gravity6 pulls water down these hills, but the spin of the Earth causes the water to move around the hill – clockwise in the northern hemisphere, anticlockwise in the southern hemisphere.

-The hills of water and the currents flowing around them are called gyres.
+The hills of water and the currents flowing around them are called gyres7.
 Each main ocean basin has one, with surface currents travelling at up to 4 km an hour.
-These currents are important because they carry heat away from the tropics, giving it back up to the atmosphere as they head towards the poles.
+These currents are important because they carry heat8 away from the tropics, giving it back up to the atmosphere as they head towards the poles.
 Because of where New Zealand sits on the west of the South Pacific gyre, it receives warmth from waters bringing heat from the equator.

 Surface currents